genuinegreg/homepage/articles/a-neat-nodejs-rest-api.md

 ### Routes controllers

-Lastly we need controllers for each routes.
+Lastly, we need controllers for each route.

 Remember `server.get('/messages', require('./routes/messages/list'))` from
 `app/server.js` ?
-It wire url `/messages` to the controller located `routes/messages/list.js`.
+It matches url `/messages` to the controller located in `routes/messages/list.js`.